hellerve/sbcli/README.md

 Typing `:r` resets the environment.

+Typing `:d symbol` dumps the disassembly of a symbol.

 Typing `:s filename` will save all of the expressions that were typed and evaluated to the file specified, in the format: